 You'll achieve a solid foundation in the standard technical challenges of professional performance, including improvisation, reading, and interpretation.
 You'll also receive intensive training in sight-reading and building repertoire while developing an acute awareness of vocal health.

 In your first week at Berklee, you will be given a placement audition by a voice faculty member, and the chair of the department will match you with the teacher best suited to your needs for private instruction.
 Every student will take at least four semesters of private lessons and must pass a final exam at the end of each semester on the skills learned.
-Students who select majors other than voice performance may also take private lessons (view a list of private lesson levels required by each major).
+Students who select majors other than voice performance may also take private lessons, subject to the requirements of their major and voice faculty availability.

 Vocal Labs and Performance Studies Courses

 Your specialized voice classes bring together vocalists of similar performance levels and provide training in specific aspects of vocal performance.
 Many of the teaching materials used in these classes are created by the very Berklee faculty who will be teaching you.
 In addition to the required labs—Sight-Reading Techniques, Elements of Vocal Technique, and Vocal Styles (jazz, pop/rock, and R&B)—here are some of the course offerings: